 Just when I thought Doug Tuttle couldn’t outdo his incredible 2016 solo album, It Calls On Me, the former MMOSS frontman takes that thought and stomps it into oblivion with the release of his new LP Peace Potato.
 Not only does Mr. Tuttle’s songwriting keep getting stronger with every release, the way he constructs his songs gets stronger as well.
 The 15 tracks on Peace Potato weave in and out of each other or abruptly stop before taking off again with such precision it’s easy for the listener to get carried away into the lush landscapes of Mr. Tuttle’s “downer pop melodies”.

-Give the George Harrison-esque “Can It Be” and the way-too-short “It’s Alright With Me, Ma” a spin below.
+Give the George Harrison-esque “Can It be” and the way to short “It’s Alright With Me, Ma” a spin below.
 You won’t be sorry – I promise.